charlesarnaudo/charlesarnaudo.github.io/content/blog/8/index.md

 ---
 title: Eighth Post
-date: '2019-03-6'
+date: '2019-03-14'
 ---

-I finished the all of UI facade on Sunday.
-The ui can now read and write from the db.
-I'm on vacation the rest of the week.
+I finished the all of UI facade last week.
+This week I reviewed code and worked on a new table for the db to store counts.

+The new table will use the SessionID as a primary key, and have rows for beginning, middle, end.